 - blaming others for failing to provide enough.

 Finally, emerging into adulthood, the chief feature of greed puts on a socially-acceptable mask which says to the world, “I am not selfish.
 I am not greedy.
 I am not doing this for me.
 See how generous I am.
 See how my possessions make other people happy.”
 In fact, the greedy person is never happy so long as the possibility of lack remains.

-The mask of greed also manifests as envy.
+The mask of greed can also manifest as criticism of others’ greed or selfishness.
 The chief feature thinks to itself: If it isn’t socially acceptable to crave and grasp and hoard, I shall go around criticising others who crave and grasp and hoard more obviously than me.
 That way, people won’t suspect how bad I really am.

 All people are capable of this kind of behaviour.
 When it dominates the personality, however, one is said to have a chief feature of greed.

 Because the compulsion of greed is usually driven by some early, traumatising sense of deprivation that may be lost to memory, it often manifests only later in childhood, adolescence and adulthood as one of our most essential survival instincts comes into play: competition.

 Competition for resources is a universal instinct and one of the most important factors in biology.
 Different species can compete for the same watering hole, for example.
 Within the same species, males can compete for the same female, or for “top dog” position.

 At an instinctive level we are still like hunter-gatherers who survive against the odds by making sure we have what we need.
 The cave-dweller within us is still primed to hunt, catch, gather and hoard.